 Sant’Ivo alla Sapienza

-This church by Borromini is unique for the spiral tower that tops the church.
+This church by Borromini is unique because of the spiral tower that tops the church.
 Designed in 1642 with a six-sided dome, it’s considered a masterpiece of Baroque architecture.
 The main entrance is at Corso del Rinascimento 40.

 This church is often closed- when we tried to visit it was closed for all of August and half of September.
 At other times, it appears to only be open on Sundays for a few hours.